Bilal-Ahmad-5/AI-Legal-Assistant/README.md

 AI Legal Assistant (Law Gpt)

-This project is an AI-powered legal assistant designed to answer user queries about US law, with the capability to incorporate information from uploaded documents.
+This project is an AI-powered legal assistant designed to answer user queries about law, with the capability to incorporate information from uploaded documents.

 Features